apache/incubator-heron/website/content/docs/operators/deployment/schedulers/nomad.md

 ## Configuring Heron settings

 Before installing Heron via Nomad, you'll need to configure some settings.
-Once you've [installed Heron](../../../../getting-started), all of the configurations you'll need to modify will be in the `$HOME/.heron/conf/nomad` diredctory.
+Once you've [installed Heron](../../../../getting-started), all of the configurations you'll need to modify will be in the `~/.heron/conf/nomad` diredctory.

 First, you'll need to use a topology uploader to deploy topology packages to nodes in your cluster.
 You can use one of the following uploaders:

-* The HTTP uploader in conjunction with Heron's [API server](../../../heron-api-server)
+* The HTTP uploader in conjunction with Heron's [API server](../../../heron-api-server).
+The Heron API server acts like a file server to which users can upload topology packages.
+The API server distributes the packages, along with the Heron core package, to the relevant machines.
+You can also use the API server to submit your Heron topology to Nomad (described [below](#deploying-with-the-api-server)) <!-- TODO: link to upcoming HTTP uploader documentation -->
+* [Amazon S3](../../uploaders/s3).
+Please note that the S3 uploader requires an AWS account.
+* [SCP](../../uploaders/scp).
+Please note that the SCP uploader requires SSH access to nodes in the cluster.

+You can modify the `heron.class.uploader` parameter in `~/.heron/conf/nomad/uploader.yaml` to choose an uploader.
+The following uploaders are available:

+{{< list "uploaders" >}}